Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Tools Needed

-• Rotor bolt removal tool (can use a rubber mallet and socket if no specialized tool available)
+- Rotor bolt removal tool (you can use a rubber mallet and socket if you don’t have a specialized tool)

 Back Panel Removal Steps

-1. Ensure the WM3400CW is unplugged and the power cord is not accessible during your work.
+- Ensure the WM3400CW is unplugged and the power cord is out of reach while working.

-3. Move the WM3400CW away from the wall to access the back.
-You’ll need clearance to remove the back panel.
+- Move the WM3400CW away from the wall to access the back.
+You’ll need space to remove the back panel.

-4. Locate the bolts holding the back panel.
-On the WM3400CW, there are typically six bolts: four along the bottom edge and two on the sides near the top.
-Use a 10mm or 13mm socket (depending on your model year) to remove these bolts.
+- Locate the bolts holding the back panel.
+Typically, there are six bolts: four along the bottom edge and two on the sides near the top.
+Remove these bolts with a 10mm or 13mm socket, depending on your model year.

-5. Carefully pull the back panel straight toward you.
-There may be a thin wire harness connecting the panel to the main assembly—if present, disconnect it gently.
+- Carefully pull the back panel straight toward you.
+If there’s a thin wire harness connecting it to the main assembly, disconnect it gently.

-6. Set the back panel on a clean surface where it won’t be damaged.
-Do not lay it face-down, as this can bend internal components.
+- Set the back panel down on a clean surface where it won’t be damaged.
+Avoid laying it face-down to prevent bending internal components.

 Rotor Bolt Removal

-Once the back panel is off your WM3400CW, you’ll see the rotor—a cylindrical metal component in the center of the motor assembly.
-The rotor is held in place by a single large bolt (typically 24mm) threaded into the motor shaft.
-This bolt is torqued extremely tight during manufacturing.
+With the back panel removed, you can access the rotor, which is a cylindrical metal component in the center of the motor assembly.
+It’s held in place by a large bolt (typically 24mm) that’s torqued extremely tight during manufacturing.

-1. You’ll need a rotor bolt socket or a 24mm socket with a very sturdy breaker bar or impact wrench.
+- You’ll need a rotor bolt socket or a 24mm socket with a sturdy breaker bar or impact wrench.
 The bolt typically requires 30-50 foot-pounds of torque to loosen.

-2. The bolt usually has a reverse thread, meaning it loosens by turning clockwise (opposite of normal bolts).
-Check your service manual to confirm the direction for your specific WM3400CW year.
+- The bolt usually has a reverse thread, meaning it loosens by turning clockwise (unlike most bolts).
+Check your service manual to confirm the direction for your specific model year.

-3. If the bolt won’t budge with a standard wrench, try tapping the breaker bar with a rubber mallet while applying steady pressure.
-Do not strike the socket directly, as this can damage it.
+- If the bolt won’t budge with a standard wrench, try tapping the breaker bar with a rubber mallet while applying steady pressure.
+Avoid striking the socket directly to prevent damage.

-4. Some technicians use a rubber mallet to gently tap the rotor itself while applying counter-pressure with the socket.
-This can help break the bolt loose without damaging the shaft.
+- Some technicians use a rubber mallet to gently tap the rotor itself while applying counter-pressure with the socket to help break the bolt loose without damaging the shaft.

-5. Once the bolt is loose, remove it completely and set it aside in a safe location.
-You’ll reinstall this same bolt after sensor replacement.
+- Once the bolt is loose, remove it completely and set it aside in a safe place for reinstallation.

-6. Carefully slide the rotor straight toward you.
-It may require gentle rocking to free it from the motor shaft.
+- Carefully slide the rotor straight out towards you.
+You may need to gently rock it to free it from the motor shaft.

 Rotor Position Sensor (Hall Sensor) Replacement Procedure